 Alongside our synthetic phonics teaching, colleagues develop children’s love of reading through reading aloud and telling stories and singing songs and learning rhymes which develop children's engagement and auditory skills.
 Promoting reading and a love of literature from an early age is key in our Foundation Stage and throughout a child's journey with us.
 We also raise the achievement of children's reading and writing rapidly by teaching literacy creatively and effectively.
 Our artist in residence spends time each week developing literacy and oracy through the creative arts.

 In FS2, we send home your child's phonically decodable book to read with you once they have shared this at least three times with the teacher in a small group.
 This support children's fluency and application and secures the letters and sounds that have been taught.
 Children will also choose a book of interest which they can share with you.
 These may be from the classroom or our library and these are books you will read to your child whilst discussing the storyline, characters or content.

-We are a Power of Reading School and draw upon the Centre for Literacy in Primary Education (CLPE) resources and training.
-High quality texts are shared with the children and promoted in our base, so that children engage with excellent books as they play.
+We are a Power of Reading School and draw upon the Centre for Literacy in Primary Education (CLPE) resources and training which ensures we have the latest literature in the classroom.
+High quality texts are shared with the children and promoted throughout school, so that children engage with excellent books.
+Click here for CLPE website